Northrop Grumman MQ-8C Fire Scout: Design and development

-Northrop Grumman flew the MQ-8C demonstrator installed with their AN/ZPY-1 STARLite Radar, although there was no requirement for an MQ-8C radar at the time; the Navy began seeking information for a radar for the MQ-8C in July 2014 with surface search, synthetic aperture radar, inverse SAR, and weather mode capabilities.
+Northrop Grumman flew the MQ-8C demonstrator installed with their AN/ZPY-1 STARLite Radar, although there was no requirement for an MQ-8C radar at the time.
+In July 2014, the Navy began seeking information for a radar for the MQ-8C, with surface search, synthetic aperture radar, inverse SAR, and weather mode capabilities.
 Although the AN/ZPY-4 has been installed on some B-model Fire Scouts, the larger C-model can accommodate a larger and more powerful radar.
-The Fire Scout program office investigated whether to equip the airframe itself to perform more missions or focus on manned-unmanned teaming with larger MH-60S/R Seahawk helicopters.
-On 26 May 2016, NAVAIR signed a contract for the Osprey 30 lightweight AESA radar for the MQ-8C, the first system of its type to offer full spherical coverage with no moving parts; the 360-degree, 50 kg airborne radar uses fixed panels distributed around the body of aircraft, mounting antennas weighing just over 11 kg each.
+The Fire Scout program office investigated whether to equip the airframe to perform more missions, or to focus on manned-unmanned teaming with larger MH-60S/R Seahawk helicopters.

+In May 2016, NAVAIR signed a contract for the Osprey 30 lightweight AESA radar for the MQ-8C, the first system of its type to offer full spherical coverage with no moving parts.
+The 360-degree, 50 kg airborne radar uses fixed panels distributed around the body of aircraft, mounting antennas weighing just over 11 kg each.
 The radar is classified as the AN/ZPY-8 and will be retrofitted onto the Navy's MQ-8C's.

-The first operational MQ-8C was delivered to the US Navy in December 2014.
-Its final developmental flight was completed on 29 April 2015, after 450 hours completed in 327 flights.
+In December 2014, the first operational MQ-8C was delivered to the US Navy.
+Its final developmental flight was completed in April 2015, after 450 hours completed in 327 flights.
 In August 2015, Northrop Grumman demonstrated the MQ-8C's endurance with an 11-hour flight.
-On 20 November 2015, the MQ-8C completed a 3-week operational assessment period to assess system performance, endurance, and reliability of the unmanned helicopter over 83.4 hours in 11 flights.
+In November 2015, the MQ-8C completed a 3-week operational assessment period to assess system performance, endurance, and reliability of the unmanned helicopter over 83.4 hours in 11 flights.
 To date, the aircraft logged 730 flight hours over 427 flights.
 Ship-based testing is expected to begin in 2017.
 In July 2018, Air Test and Evaluation Squadron 1 concluded the initial operational test and evaluation of the MQ-8C, conducted aboard the USS Coronado.

-The MQ-8C was declared mission capable in June 2019.
+In June 2019, the MQ-8C was declared mission capable.
 In tandem with a change in focus for the LCS involving increasing the ship's lethality, the MQ-8C's role was changed to focus on providing targeting and surveillance data.
 While the helicopter could carry 7-tube APKWS guided rocket pods, the LCS only has one weapons magazine used to store all the ship's weapons and didn't provide much space for loading weapons onto the aircraft.
 Instead of being a weapons platform, the MQ-8C will use its long endurance and radar to provide the LCS with enhanced over-the-horizon targeting capabilities.

 By January 2023, the U.S. Navy had procured 38 MQ-8Cs.
 10 are used for operations while the rest are kept in storage.
 All are kept on the West Coast operated by Helicopter Sea Combat Squadrons 21 and 23 to support the MCM package of Independence-class LCS.